kilitary/named/SKYNET/research/defeating/russian naval fleet/prog.py.md

             'analyze summary effects for each side and print a markdown score table.\n',

-            'show summary effects on each side in a table.\n'
+            'analyze summary effects on each side and print it in a table.\n'

             "print a html page with all previous answers and information, with 'HR' delimetering NFO sections.\n"]